gob-backup/gob/README.md

 --------

 gob is written in strict C90, so it should just work with your regular C compiler.
-The only dependency required is libsodium, which is used for hashing the input.
-The build process itself makes use of meson and `pkg-config` for locationg libsodium.
-In case these prerequisites are available, the following command should suffice to fully build gob:
+The build process itself makes use of meson.
+In case these prerequisites are available, the following commands should suffice to fully build gob:

     meson build